justinknight93/mini-movie-server/README.md

 npm start
 ```

-Port number and folder name can be changed by editing the .env file.
+Port number, folder name, and authentication settings can be changed by editing the .env file.